2023–24 North American winter: Mid-February Mid-Atlantic winter storm

 A surprise major winter storm began affecting the Mid-Atlantic during the overnight hours of February 16–17.
 A fast-moving clipper system moved through the Midwest early on February 16, dropping 3–5 in of snow with isolated higher amounts near the cities of St. Louis, Missouri and Kansas City, resulting in Gateway Arch National Park closing at 2 p.m. on February 16.
 The winter storm moved eastwards into the Ohio Valley where similar accumulations were reported.
 In Indianapolis, a fatality was reported on icy roads.
 The main event began later that day as the system approached the Mid-Atlantic states.
 Frontogenesis occurred spawning a very heavy snowband reminiscent of those in lake-effect snow, which pushed into the eastern regions of Pennsylvania, central New Jersey – including the town of New Brunswick – and the southern parts of Staten Island, New York and western Long Island, just south of New York City.
 Extreme snowfall rates of 4–5 in per hour occurred in this band, which the Mount Holly National Weather Service (NWS) office described as "serious snowfall rates" and by amateur meteorologists in the region as "historic".

 The heaviest snow fell in Center Valley, Pennsylvania, with 13.8 in, with 13 in of snow in Township, New Jersey, 12.1 in in Allentown and 9.9 in of snow in Coney Island, New York.
 Snowfall in New York City varied heavily, with 6.1 in of snow at John F. Kennedy International Airport and 2 in of snow in Central Park.
+The winter storm at JFK Airport, in combination with a nor'easter four days earlier, pushed the site to their 19th snowiest February on record.
 2.2 in of snow fell in Baltimore, and 3.5 in of snow fell in Philadelphia.
 The winter weather resulted in the National Park Service shutting down portions of George Washington Parkway.